deis/workflow/src/installing-workflow/installing-deis-workflow.md

 InfluxDB is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb
 ```

-If you see a list of targets like the one above, `helm` can communicate with the Kubernetes master.
+If you see a list of targets like the one above, `helmc` can communicate with the Kubernetes master.

 Deis Workflow requires Kubernetes 1.2 or higher.
 You can test that by running: